apetit2/datavis-final/README.md

 ## Data

 For my final data visualization project, I will be presenting information on minimum wage and cost of living throughout the United States.
+I am using two formatted datasets to create these visualizations.

-Currently, I have one formatted dataset that provides minimum wage data for all 50 states as well as the 5 U.S owned territories since 1968.
+1. A modified dataset initially derived from one provided on [Kaggle](https://www.kaggle.com/lislejoem/us-minimum-wage-by-state-from-1968-to-2017) that provides minimum wage data for all 50 states as well as the 5 U.S owned territories since 1968.
 This dataset can be found [here](https://gist.github.com/apetit2/212a7cd715f8ba34eb637d014fffb12f).
-In addition, I have located additional data from the U.S Housing and Urban Development Department that provides average rent costs since the early 2000s.
+2. A dataset from the U.S Housing and Urban Development Department that provides average rent costs since the early 2000s.
 This data is provided free of charge at this [location](https://www.huduser.gov/portal/datasets/50per.html#null).
 This dataset can be found [here](https://gist.github.com/apetit2/aaa39169ab48ff313cfb2bfe12486fef).

 ---

 ## Prototypes
-As an initial POC, I have created a few visualizations to help demonstrate the direction I hope to take this project.

-Links:
+All prototypes for this project can be found on github pages in the provided links below:

 * [Final Project](https://apetit2.github.io/datavis-final/#/minimum-wage)

 ---